 The Authority is required to disclose those estimates and assumptions which it has made in the preparation of its accounts for which there is the potential for a material adjustment within the next financial year.

-• There are no estimates or assumptions made in the preparation of the accounts for which there is the potential for a material adjustment within the next financial year.
+There are no estimates or assumptions made in the preparation of the accounts for which there is the potential for a material adjustment within the next financial year.

-Notes to the Financial Statements for the year ended 31 March 2021
+Notes to the Financial Statements

 1. Tangible fixed assets